jms5039/python-api-challenge/README.md

 # python-api-challenge

+ <span style="color: pink;">***I uploaded images of maps to show working maps and updated leged with hotel name and country.
+Maps are not showing in notebook when viewing github preview***</span>

 ## Part 1: WeatherPy

 In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
-You'll use the citipy Python library
-Links to an external site., the OpenWeatherMap API

-Links to an external site., and your problem-solving skills to create a representative model of weather across cities.
+You'll use the citipy Python library, the OpenWeatherMap API, and your problem-solving skills to create a representative model of weather across cities.

 For this part, you'll use the WeatherPy.ipynb Jupyter notebook provided in the starter code ZIP file.
 The starter code will guide you through the process of using your Python coding skills to develop a solution to address the required functionalities.